What is vitiligo?

 - Focal, which is a rare type in which the macules are in a small area and do not spread in a certain pattern within one to two years.

 - Trichome, which means that there is a white or colorless center, then an area of lighter pigmentation, and then an area of normally colored skin.

 - Universal, another rare type of vitiligo, and one in which more than 80% of the skin of the body lacks pigment.

 How common is vitiligo?

-Vitiligo occurs in about 1% of the United States’ and the world’s population.
+Vitiligo occurs in about 1% or slightly more of the population throughout the world.
 Vitiligo affects all races and genders equally; however, it is more visible in people with darker skin.
 Although vitiligo can develop in anyone at any age, it most commonly appears in people ages 10 to 30 years.
 Vitiligo rarely appears in the very young or very old.

 What causes vitiligo?

 Although the causes of vitiligo aren’t completely understood, there are a number of different theories:

 - Autoimmune disorder: The affected person’s immune system may develop antibodies that destroy melanocytes.

 - Genetic factors: Certain factors that may increase the chance of getting vitiligo can be inherited.
 About 30% of vitiligo cases run in families.